peterantypas/maiana/latest/CAD/README.md

 ### Latest Board

+Revision 11.0.0 does away with the GreenPAK entirely.
+When firmware needs to turn the GNSS off, it simply cuts off its main power while maintaining power to its RTC.
+This is not meant to be used under normal operation, but the feature is necessary to support firmware updates to the main unit.

 Revision 10.9.0 is a BOM-count optimized design that introduces a custom GreenPAK IC for buffering the GNSS signals, as well as a new antenna switch which is even smaller than the previous one.